ganelson/inform-evolution/proposals/0015-world-model-enforcement.md

 * If `if Y is part of X` is true then both `X` and `Y` are spatial objects.
 * If `if Y is part of X` is true then `if X holds Y` is true.
 * `now Y is part of X` is permitted in all cases.
+* `now Y is not part of X` is not permitted in any case.
 * If an Inform phrase `incorporator of X` were defined using `PartOf`, then it would be the case that `Y is part of X` if and only if `the incorporator of Y is X`.
 In particular, for any given `Y`, there is at most one `X` such that `Y is part of X`.